arnegevaert/smartflanders-data-query/README.md

 extracted and added to the internal catalog.
 Any [MDI](http://semweb.datasciencelab.be/ns/multidimensional-interface/) entry points are also detected (by looking for the predicate `https://w3id.org/multidimensional-interface/ontology#hasRangeGate`) and added to a separate internal catalog.
-These MDI entry points are automatically used when possible to increase performance, and can also be used to view the time series at a certain zoom level (see further).
+These MDI entry points are automatically used when possible to increase performance, and can also be used to view the time series at a certain zoom level (see above).
 Returns a [Promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) that is resolved when the data was successfully fetched and processed.
 - `getCatalog()`: Returns the internal catalog of datasets.
 This is an array of dataset URLs.
 - `addDataset(dataset)`: Adds a literal dataset URL to the internal catalog.